liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-writing-web-application-liferay/01-generating-an-application-intro.markdown

 default), and add your application to a page.
 To add an application to a page, click on the *Add* button (it looks like a plus sign) and then on *Applications*.
 In this list, your application should appear in the Sample category.
-Its name should be `guestbook-module Portlet`.
-You can change this name by editing the `javax.portlet.display-name` property in your `GuestbookModulePortlet` class.
+Its name should be `guestbook-web-module Portlet`.
+You can change this name by editing the `javax.portlet.display-name` property in your `GuestbookMVCPortlet` class.
 E.g., you could use

     "javax.portlet.display-name=Guestbook"

 to change the display name of your application to `Guestbook`.

-This property string should be added to the `property` array defined in the `@Component` annotation of your `GuestbookModulePortlet` class.
+This property string should be added to the `property` array defined in the `@Component` annotation of your `GuestbookMVCPortlet` class.

 ![Figure x: This is the default Liferay homepage.
 It contains several portlet applications including the initial version of the Guestbook application that you created.](../../../images/default-portlet-application.png)